isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2012-02-14-post-Integrity and whistle‑blowing in the Public Service.md

 Mr Pritam Singh: To ask the Prime Minister in light of investigations into senior SCDF and CNB officers (a) whether the Government will conduct a comprehensive review of the feedback mechanisms currently in place in the Civil Service; and (b) whether the Government will consider whistleblower/whistleblower protection legislation and the institution of a national ombudsman to act as layers of deterrence against wayward civil servants.

-**Oral Reply (for the Prime Minister) by Mr Teo Chee Hean, Deputy Prime Minister, Coordinating Minister for National Security, Minister in charge of the Civil Service and Minister for Home Affairs:**
+**Oral Reply (for the Prime Minister) by Mr Teo Chee Hean, Deputy Prime Minister, Coordinating Minister for National Security, Minister in charge of the Civil Service&nbsp;and Minister for Home Affairs:**

 <u>Maintaining High Standard of Conduct</u>